JeremyGrosser/wacc/README.md

 assembly code.
 I miss having the C source inline in the objdump assembly output.
 Might be worth a side quest to figure out how to get that debugging information into the binary.

+## Chapter 5: Local Variables
+The bug I encountered in Chapter 1 where `return2` was parsed as the `return` keyword came back to haunt me.
+I was missing `'0' ..
+'9'` character range in identifier names.
+Chapter 5 tests include a variable named `void2` which was incorrectly parsed as a `void` token.
+After fixing the lexer, I re-ran all of the previous chapters' tests and everything looks fine now.